langchain-ai/langgraphjs/docs/docs/how-tos/index.md

 How to apply common design patterns in your workflows:

+- [Subgraphs](subgraph.ipynb): How to compose subgraphs within a larger graph
 - [Branching](branching.ipynb): How to create branching logic in your graphs for parallel node execution